HarshitSri-Analog/Two-Stage-Miller-Compensated-OTA/README.md

 Contributions from the analog design community are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.
 Suggestions for further optimization are appreciated.

 ## Acknowledgments
-Special thanks to the Cadence Virtuoso team for providing an advanced platform for analog design and simulation.
-Additionally, gratitude is extended to resources and literature that guided the design process.
+Special thanks to the [Cadence Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/virtuoso-studio.html) team for providing an advanced platform for analog design and simulation.
+Additionally, gratitude is extended to [R.S.
+Ashwin Kumar](https://home.iitk.ac.in/~ashwinrs/) Sir for an amazing lecture series on [High Frequency Analog Circuit Design](https://youtube.com/playlist?list=PLP-rjhz_nIi6YQ-RHGLA_e4eS96eLtEEj&si=8aahTTZVaM7tbvfZ) that guided the design process.

 ---